 Keeping it simple, if your soil is too acid then nutrients will not be available to the plants even if they are present.
 To LOWER soil acidity we need to RAISE the pH value (that one always confused me) and vice versa.

 Different plants require different levels of acidity – hence we have ericaceous composts for acid loving plants.
-Most vegetables thrive when the soil is slightly acid i.e. a pH level between 6.5 and 7, Potatoes tend to prefer a lower pH, more acid soil and Brassicas prefer a slightly alkaline soil, pH of 7.0 or even slightly higher.
-That’s why it is suggested to lime in the autumn after potatoes and to follow with Brassicas who like the high pH in many crop rotation plans.
+Most vegetables thrive when the soil is slightly acid i.e. a pH level between 6.5 and 7.
+Potatoes tend to prefer a lower pH, more acid soil.
+But Brassicas prefer a slightly alkaline soil, pH of 7.0 or even slightly higher.
+That’s why it is suggested to lime in the autumn after potatoes and to follow with Brassicas or legumes that like a high pH in many crop rotation plans.

 Changing the acidity level of the soil

-To raise the pH and lower acidity or sweeten the soil, we add lime.
-To lower pH and increase acidity you can add sulphate of ammonia or urea which are high nitrogen fertilizers.
+To raise the pH and lower acidity or sweeten the soil (as the old gardeners would describe it), we add lime.
+To lower pH and increase acidity you can add sulphate of ammonia or urea which are high nitrogen fertilizers or sulphur.

 From this you can see that adding manure will also lower pH and make the soil more acid.